Maharaja Bir Bikram College Stadium

-Maharaja Bir Bikram College Stadium is a multi-use stadium in Agartala, India.
+Maharaja Bir Bikram Stadium is a multi-use stadium in Agartala, India.
 It is used mostly for cricket matches.
 The stadium holds 30,000 people and was built in 1998.

 Name and location

-The college and the stadium are named after former king of Tripura Maharaja Bir Bikram Kishore Debbarman.
+The stadium is named after former Tripura Maharaja Bir Bikram Kishore Debbarman.
 The ground is located in the Maharaja Bir Bikram College campus.
-It lies opposite the college's main block, beside College Tilla Lake, surrounded by trees and parkland.

 History

-The stadium has been the home ground for the Tripura cricket team since 1998–99.
-Up to late December 2016 there had been 44 first-class matches there.
+The stadium has been the home ground for the Tripura cricket team since 1998.
+There had been at least 44 first-class matches held.